Kritika30032002/ReactCreations/Discord_Clone/README.md

 ## Discord Clone

 Discord Clone is a real-time Discord clone built using the MERN stack (MongoDB, Express, React, and Node.js), WebRTC, and Socket.IO.
-It offers features such as authentication using JWT, creating separate voice rooms and chatting in real-time with other users, video calling, voice calling, screensharing using WebRTC, audio-only mode, friend-adding functionality, and an easy-to-use UI.
+It offers features such as authentication using JWT, creating separate voice rooms and chatting in real-time with other users, video calling, voice calling, screensharing using WebRTC, audio-only mode, friend-adding functionality, and good UI.

 ## Features